meshtastic/firmware/docs/software/nrf52-TODO.md

 Nice ideas worth considering...

+- make Lorro_BQ25703A read/write operations atomic, current version could let other threads sneak in (once we start using threads)
 - turn on DFU assistance in the appload using the nordic DFU helper lib call
 - make the segger logbuffer larger, move it to RAM that is preserved across reboots and support reading it out at runtime (to allow full log messages to be included in crash reports).
 Share this code with ESP32
 - convert hardfaults/panics/asserts/wd exceptions into fault codes sent to phone